PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/TuringTestChatbots1.md

 <img src="./images/alan_turing.jpg" alt="Books banner" width="350"/>

 *Figure 1.
-Portret of Alan Turing made up by binary numbers.*
+Portrait of Alan Turing made up by binary numbers.*

 In the article Computing Machinery and Intelligence (1950), Turing lays the foundation for modern day AI.
 He introduces an behavioral test, the Turing Test, and discusses some objections raised in relation to this test.
 As a result of his contributions to the field, he also called one of the 'founding fathers of AI'.